To say an electric smoker is good is an understatement.

 For this reason, I tend to smoke most of my meats on my Weber kettle first with wood chunks and then transfer the meat to my electric smoker to finish off.

-At the end of the day, electricity is far cheaper than charcoal and usually when I finish the meats off, they’re wrapped, meaning they won’t take on anymore smoke.
+Electricity is far cheaper than charcoal and usually when I finish the meats off, they’re wrapped, meaning they won’t take on anymore smoke.

 The electric smoker supplies the heat and the time needed to further render connective tissues and collagen.